- Types of Eczema

 – Patient has used systemic medication, medical devices or natural health products to

-treat rosacea, atopic dermatitis or acne vulgaris or UVB (Ultraviolet B) phototherapy
+treat acne rosacea, atopic dermatitis, acne vulgaris, psoriasis, or HS, or UVB

 – Patient has used oral, intravenous, intramuscular or intra-lesional or intra-articular

-steroids, or immunosuppressive medication on the areas to be biopsied within 4 weeks
+steroids, or immunosuppressive medication within 4 weeks of biopsy day

 – Patient has used topical medication, natural health products or medical devices to

-treat rosacea, atopic dermatitis or acne vulgaris on the areas to be biopsied within 4
+treat acne rosacea, atopic dermatitis, acne vulgaris, psoriasis, or HS on the areas to

 – Patients is currently using or has used isotretinoin